nmdzl/Memento/README.md

 Enjoy building your Own Video Album!

+## Overview

+This is a full stack individual project.
+The repository is not yet ready for production.

+Major functions of the application include building your own albums which include a list of video or music resources (redirecting to the providers) and exploring resources from a variety of providers.

 ## Installation

 You must have Node.JS and React.JS installed in your system to run this web application.